EvaKarm/Dicee-game/README.md

 # Project "Dicee Game"
 You may play right now!!!
 [Have a look](https://evakarm.github.io/Dicee-game/index.html)

 Hello!
 This is the "Dicee Game" project - an educational application for playing a dice game, developed for GitHub.
-In this repository, you will find all the necessary files and instructions to run and use the application.

 ## Project Description